Motco/blog/HTML_Points.md

   </head>
   <body>
     <h1>a wonderful day</h1>
-    <p>Nice day to enjoy the sunshine.However,the work progress is already delayed,you have to get up
+    <p>Nice day to enjoy the sunshine.However,the work progress is already delayed,you have to hurry up
 and <strong>finish the goal</strong> today.<p>
     <ol>
       <li>work list 1</li>